-(ii) Temporary Disability Leave
+(2) Temporary Disability Leave

 Temporary Disability Leave (TDL) may be granted to faculty members by the Provost.
-Eligible faculty members who are totally disabled are entitled to six (6) months' TDL with pay.
-TDL with pay for more than six (6) months requires approval by the Board of Trustees.
+Eligible faculty members who are totally disabled are entitled to six (6) months' TDL with pay for more than six (6) months requires approval by the Board of Trustees.

-(iii) Leaves With Pay
+(3) Leaves With Pay